The recording tableaux in the quantum Littlewood-Richardson map, the orthogonal transpose symmetry map, and the computation of $\mathfrak{k}$-highest weight tableaux: Introduction

-where the recording tableau of the Schensted column insertion of the tableau pair $(U, V)$ is stored in the form of an LR tableau in $LR(\lambda/\mu,\nu)$ for some partition $\lambda$.
-Very importantly is that this bijection lifts to a $gl_m$-crystal isomorphism \cite{kwon09} giving simultaneously the crystal version of the original Littlewood-Richardson (LR) rule \cite{littlewood} and the Berenstein-Gelfand-Zelevinsky LR rule \cite{GZ85,gzpolyed,BZphy} on Gelfand-Tsetlin patterns \cite{gt50},
+where the recording tableau of the Schensted column insertion of a tableau pair in $SST_m(\mu)\times SST_m(\nu)$ is stored in the form of an LR tableau in $LR(\lambda/\mu,\nu)$ for some partition $\lambda$.
+Very importantly is that this bijection lifts to a $\mathfrak{gl}_m$-crystal isomorphism \cite{kwon09} as in \eqref{crystalthomas} by showing how the tensor product of two $Gl_m$-irreducible representations decomposes into irreducible $GL_m$-representations, while giving simultaneously the crystal version of the original Littlewood-Richardson (LR) rule \cite{littlewood}, the Berenstein-Gelfand-Zelevinsky LR rules \cite{GZ85,gzpolyed,BZphy} on left and right Gelfand-Tsetlin patterns \cite{gt50}, and notably the integer Knutson-Tao hives \cite[Appendix]{kt1}, \cite{fultonbuch} as the interlocking of those Gelfand-Tsetlin patterns \cite{KTT1,KTT2},

-whose highest and lowest weights of $B(\lambda,m)\times \{T\}$ exhibit the right respectively left companions of each LR tableau $T$.
-The multiplicity $c_{\mu,\nu}^\lambda$ of the crystal $B(\lambda)$ in this decomposition shows that $LR(\lambda/\mu,\nu)$ is equinumerous to the right and left companions in the form of Gelfand-Tsetlin patterns in the Berenstein-Gelfand-Zelevinsky LR rule.
+Notably, the highest and lowest weights of the connected component $B(\lambda,m)\times \{T\}$, determined by the recording LR tableau $T$, exhibit the right respectively left companions of the LR tableau $T$, and their interlocking the integer hive of boundary $(\lambda,\mu,\nu)$.
+The multiplicity $c_{\mu,\nu}^\lambda$ of the crystal $B(\lambda,m)$ in this decomposition shows that $LR(\lambda/\mu,\nu)$ is equinumerous to the right respectively left companions in the form of Gelfand-Tsetlin patterns in the Berenstein-Gelfand-Zelevinsky LR rules as well as the number of integer hives with boundary $(\mu,\nu,\lambda)$ (see \cite{akt16} for details).

+It remains to say that beyond the previous information packed in the crystal isomorphism \eqref{crystalthomas}, $c_{\mu,\nu}^\lambda$ is also the number of integral points of a hive polytope with integral boundary $(\mu,\nu,\lambda)$ (that is, the number of integral hives describing different coupling of three irreducible representations), a Knutson-Tao new description of the Berenstein-Zelevinski polytopes (where integral points are Berenstein-Zelevinsky patterns) \cite{bz}.
+It is then immediate that LR coefficients can be modelled via the Ehrhart (quasi)polynomial \cite{ehrhart} of a rational polytope whose polynomiality has been proved by Derksen-Weyman and Rassart in \cite{lrpolynomial,rassartlrpolynomial}.
+(For advances in the Ehrhart theory model for $c_{\mu,\nu}^\lambda$, the reader is referred, for instance, to \cite{alexandersson} and \cite{lrvolume} and references therein.)